Dr Jonathan Evans

 I am a fellow of the Higher Education Academy.

-Drawing from cultural studies approaches, my research analyses how people use translation in various forms.
+Situated in the critical humanities and drawing from cultural studies and comparative literature, my research analyses how people use translation in various forms.
 My first book, The Many Voices of Lydia Davis (EUP, 2016) explores how Lydia Davis' translation practice intersects with her work as an author, particularly her responses to her translations and her use of translation as a form of composition.

-In addition to this work, I continue to research translation in film, especially in relation to adaptation and remaking.
+In addition, I continue to research translation in film, especially in relation to adaptation and remaking.
 My second monograph project analyses film remakes as a form of translation created for knowing audiences.
 Drawing on a range of case studies from different nations, including Breathless, Vertigo, Twelve Monkeys, La jetée, Funny Games, The Ring, A Woman A Gun and A Noodle Shop, If..., Fear Eats the Soul, All that Heaven Allows, Oslo August 31, as well as Hollywood’s multilingual versions from the 1930s, it focuses on how remakes affect the reception of the original film and contribute to its continuing afterlife through notions of memory, haunting and rewriting.

-I am core staff on the Shanghai Jiao Tong Baker Centre Media Translation and Digital Culture Research School and serve on the editorial boards of The Comics Grid and The Journal of Specialised Translation.
+I am core staff on the Baker Centre Media Translation and Digital Culture Research School and serve on the editorial boards of The Comics Grid and The Journal of Specialised Translation (where I am Liaison Editor) and the reading committee of TTR.
+From 2020, I am a member of the AHRC Peer Review College.
 I am an associate member of the Manchester Games Studies Network.
 My work has been published in journals such as The Year's Work in Critical and Cultural Theory, Journal of Adaptation in Film and Performance, Translation Studies, Quaderns: revista de traduccio, Journal of Specialised Translation, Translation and Literature and TTR.
-I reguarly peer review manuscripts for journals and publishers in Translation Studies and Comparative Literature.
+I regularly peer review manuscripts for journals and publishers in Translation Studies and Comparative Literature.

 - Translation Studies, Literature, Film